SAP/luigi/plugins/auth/public/auth-oauth2/README.md

 })
 ```

+ We provide a `callback.html` file through our `plugin-auth-oauth2` package.
+This `callback.html` file resides in `node_modules/@luigi-project/plugin-auth-oauth2/callback.html` and needs to be copied to a folder in your Luigi Core installation, which is the return path for the IdP provider, configured through the `redirect_uri` setting.
+The default location of `redirect_uri` is `/assets/auth-oauth2/callback.html`.

+The examples given below give some alternatives on how to copy this file in your project.
+However, you may choose your own way of copying the `callback.html` file to the default location depending on your environment.

-For **Angular-based** applications, the `callback.html` file can be copied using [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin).
-Include the following in your webpack configuration file:
+For applications involving a webpack configuration, one way to copy the `callback.html` file is using packages such as [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) and then including the following in your webpack configuration file:

 ```javascript
 const CopyWebpackPlugin = require('copy-webpack-plugin');